-(Last Updated on : 13/11/2013)
+(Last Updated on : 24/10/2017)

 s, their movements and their location.
 Earlier Vedic astrology was only based on the planetary movements but later on it included zodiac signs

-There are twenty seven constellations made up of twelve zodiac signs, nine planets and twelve houses.
-Depending on when a person is born, the 12 signs are distributed among the twelve houses and nine planets are placed in various houses.
+There are 27 constellations made up of 12 zodiac signs, 9 planets and 12 houses.
+Depending on when a person is born, the 12 signs are distributed among the 12 houses and 9 planets are placed in various houses.
 The visual representation of the signs and planets is called a horoscope

 Types of Vedic Astrology

-Vedic astrology (Jyotisha) has Siddhanta, Samhita, and Hora as its three main branches:
+Vedic Astrology (Jyotisha) has Siddhanta, Samhita and Hora as its three main branches:

-Siddhanta implies Astronomy and its application to astrology.
-Samhita refers to ordinary astrology.
-It predicts important events related to countries such as political events, war, earthquakes, meteorology, financial positions, elect ional astrology; Vastu Shastra
+Samhita: Samhita refers to ordinary astrology.
+It predicts important events related to countries such as political events, war, earthquakes, meteorology, financial positions, election, Vastu Shastra and so on.

 Scientific Basis of Vedic Astrology